Lukasss93/laravel-larex/README.md

 * You can use `php artisan larex:export --exclude=it` to export all columns except _"it"_ column.
 * You can use `php artisan larex:localize` to find unlocalized strings (use the `--import` option to add strings in your CSV).
 * You can use `php artisan larex:find` to search existing groups or keys in your CSV file.
+* You can use `php artisan larex:remove` to remove existing strings in your CSV file.

 ### 📝 Example